MelonSmasher/NuGetReflector/README.md

 - `hash:`
   - `verify_downloads:` - Verify downloaded package hash.
 You should leave this enabled # Default: true
   - `verify_uploaded:` - Verify package hash after it has been uploaded to the mirror.
 You should leave this enabled # Default: true
-  - `verify_cache:` - Re-verify previously downloaded package hashes.
-This is usually not needed and can reduce performance # Default: false

 # Usage: